 Both of the links would still go to the same place, but they will be tracked separately in the Link Activity report.

 The Conversion Activity tab allows you to filter your revenue conversions by product name, SKU, or by collection.
 The filtered view will then display the number of conversions as well as the total conversion value.
 This tab is helpful if you're curious about how your revenue conversions break down across your product catalog.

 Klaviyo's Advanced Reports tab features three main sections, and the advanced analytics you find here can be very useful as you refine your overall email marketing strategy:

 The domain of an email address is what comes after the @ (i.e., "email@example.com"); if you are noticing general email deliverability issues, this advanced report can help you determine if these issues can be isolated to a specific email domain

 Here, you can gain insight into how your recipients are consuming your email -- we report the percentage of emails viewed on desktop vs. mobile, as well as provide a detailed breakdown of performance for each desktop and mobile client; if your audience is mainly viewing your email on mobile, optimizing your templates for mobile viewing should become a priority

 - Performance by Country

 This section can help you better understand your contact base; paying attention to the performance breakdown by country can help you optimize send times and messaging for your primary audience

-You can also use the Watch Live map to view campaign metrics on a Google Maps overlay as they unfold.
+You can also use the Activity Map to view campaign metrics as they unfold.